rust-unofficial/too-many-lists/src/README.md

 Just so we're all the same page, I'll be writing out all the commands that I feed into my terminal.
 I'll also be using Rust's standard package manager, Cargo, to develop the project.
 Cargo isn't necessary to write a Rust program, but it's *so much* better than using rustc directly.
+To use all the newest features that some of the linked lists require, you need at least Cargo version 1.31.
+Some of the examples might behave differently otherwise.
 If you just want to futz around you can also run some simple programs in the browser via [play.rust-lang.org][play].

 Let's get started and make our project: